marcocesarato/react-native-big-list/README.md

 When list can't render your items fast enough the non-rendered components will appear as blank space.

-_Compatible with: Android, iOS, Windows, Web and Expo._
+This library is fully JS native, so it's compatible with all available platforms: _Android, iOS, Windows, MacOS, Web (sticky headers not available on web yet) and Expo_.

 ## 📖 Install